 HTML 5 operating environment.

 The iOS boasts of the largest application database among all native mobile operating platforms.
-There are a whole lot of categories such as games, business apps, travel, entertainment etc. Some of the top business apps for smartphones can be found in iOS like for example Google Drive, CloudOn, Things, etc.
+There are a whole lot of categories such as games, business apps, travel, entertainment, etc. Some of the top business apps for smartphones can be found in iOS like for example Google Drive, CloudOn, Things, etc, and these facilitate the growth of iPhone Application Development Services.

 On a revenue basis globally it is the iOS that outsmarts Android in almost all major markets except for South Korea where Android has the lead.
 Reports from App Annie stand testimonial to this.
 In countries such as Japan, Android apps managed to bring in revenues of just around $23.8 million whereas apps in iOS managed more than double the amount at $48.1 million.